pabliqe/slugtenberg/README.md

 ## File & Folder Basics

-Each folder has a one or more functions as stated below...
+Each folder serves a different purpose as stated below...

 **▶︎ Data Folder**